-The DPC tool will have a modular design that will make it easily extensible to support different data sources and platforms.
-It will consist of a series of Data Sources, a Data Transformation engine, and a Data Export module.
+The DPC tool has a modular design that makes it easily extensible to support different data sources and platforms.
+It consists of a series of Data Sources, a Data Transformation engine, and a Data Export module.

 The Data Sources are drivers for supporting specific platforms (e.g., Facebook, TrueLayer Open Banking, Mobile Phone Use from a smartphone).
-In its initial release, we will provide three Data Sources that support different types of data importation and cover the majority of such available functions:
+In its final release, we will provide three Data Sources that support different types of data importation and cover the majority of such available functions: